jurgob/jurgo-boemo-blog/content/blog/exhaustive_pattern_matching_in_typeScript/index.md

         case "Quarter":
             return 25;
         default:
-            const exhaustiveCheck: never = shape;
-            return exhaustiveCheck
+            return 0 as never
     }
 }
 ```

-In this function, if a new Coin type is introduced in the future, TypeScript ensures that we handle it explicitly by assigning it to a variable of type `never` (which will give a compile erro).
+In this function, if a new Coin type is introduced in the future, TypeScript ensures that we handle it explicitly by assigning it to a variable of type `never` (which will give a compile error).
 This guarantees exhaustive pattern matching.

-Try to add a value to the Coin union or to remove a case in the switch [on the typescript background](https://www.typescriptlang.org/play?ssl=17&ssc=2&pln=1&pc=1#code/C4TwDgpgBAwg9gSwHZQLxQEQAUJKSDKAH0wDkEBjAawgBtCSMARBAWwgcwEUBXAQwBOwCAIwBuAFASAZjyQVgCOCgBufWjwgBJJDFzAAzgAoDACz6QAXLERIAlNaQ9WAIxFQA3hKg+oBgO4IwBSmUCbmkHae3r6xFHwG0Ni4+BiWMbGZUAIQwDwCKACMklk+8YlklDT06aWZOXkFUACsJaXlSSzsaRl12bn5RQAMbVkd3PxCIj19vg2DUABMrb2xACYQ0nw8tMC1s1AUygbAUBAAHuY8JwgqEDCmENSOEHcCaH4REKN9800XVxudweTyovQAvhJIRIgA), you will see the compiler complaining.
+Try to add a value to the Coin union or to remove a case in the switch [on the typescript background](https://www.typescriptlang.org/play?ssl=16&ssc=2&pln=1&pc=1#code/C4TwDgpgBAwg9gSwHZQLxQEQAUJKSDKAH0wDkEBjAawgBtCSMARBAWwgcwEUBXAQwBOwCAIwBuAFASAZjyQVgCOCgBufWjwgBJJDFzAAzgAoKiJAC5YZgJSWkPVgCMRUAN4SonqAYDuCYBQAFlAmNm4eXpEUfAbQ2Lj4GOYRkalQAhDAPAIoAIySaZ7RsWSUNPTJhakZWTlQAKwFhcVxLOxJKVXpmdl5AAxNaS3c-EIiHV1eNb1QAEyNnZEAJhDSfDy0wJWT3bUofVAxUEgQKiKdAL4SV1ISQA), you will see the compiler complaining.

 ### Using `never` in Switch Statements